olegv142/esp32-ble-uart-mx/README.md

 * try using Serial Monitor and BLE terminal application to send data in both directions

 ## Power consumption
-The results of measuring idle power consumption with maximum and lowered CPU frequency are shown in th etable below.
+The results of measuring idle power consumption with maximum and lowered CPU frequency are shown in the table below.
 | MCU | Max frequency | Min frequency (80MHz) |
 |-------|----------------|--------------------|
 |ESP32C3| 60mA           | 50mA               |
 |ESP32C6| 68mA           | 60mA               |
 |ESP32S3| 95mA           | 65mA               |

-With ESP32C3 one can expect the power current of around 65mA while the adapter is idle.
-With 3 active connections to peripheral devices each receiving and transmitting 50 short messages per second the current rises up to 120mA.
-The ESP32S3 power consumption is higher due to dual core CPU.
-One can expect 90mA while the adapter is idle.
-In the same 3 connection test it rises up to 115mA though.
-The power consumption was significantly improved since SDK v.2.
-Yet its still not quite suitable for battery powered applications.
+The power consumption under the load were measured in the following test.
+The central device was creating 3 active connections to peripheral devices each transmitting 50 short messages per second.
+There were two versions of the test.
+In the first version the central device did nothing with messages received.
+In the second version the central device was sending them back to peripheral devices.
+Results are shown on the following figure.

 <p align="center">
   <img src="https://github.com/olegv142/esp32-ble/blob/main/doc/power_consumption.png?raw=true" width="70%" alt="Power consumption with 3 active connections"/>
 </p>
+The power consumption was significantly improved since SDK v.2.
+Yet its still not quite suitable for battery powered applications.

 ## Range testing results